 Good fats, which include monosaturated and polyunsaturated fats, come from plant-based sources like nuts, seeds, and vegetable oils, as well as fish.
 These are important to keep your body working like a well-oiled machine.

 Protein is a macronutrient that is responsible for building and maintaining muscle mass.
-It also helps your maintain your metabolism, regulate your hormones, and keep your body working the way it was intended.
+It also helps you maintain your metabolism, regulate your hormones, and keep your body working the way it was intended.

 Protein is found in a variety of sources, including both animal and plant-based products.
 According to ChooseMyPlate.gov, you should choose lean cuts of meat, preferably fish or poultry, or better yet, vegetable protein sources for the bulk of your dietary needs.

 You've probably heard a lot about the horrors of a carb-rich diet, but most of these horrors are just stories, some of which we have previously covered in this blog.
 In fact, the bulk of your diet should be composed of healthy carbohydrates found in whole grains.
-Foods that are minimally processed, like whole grain bread or quinoa, is the best source of healthy carbs.
+Foods that are minimally processed, like whole-grain bread or quinoa, are the best source of healthy carbs.
 Vegetables are also another excellent source of carbohydrates as well as other vital micronutrients.
-The reason these sources are considered "good" is that your body burns them a little at a time - think wood instead of lighter fluid.
+The reason these sources are considered "good" is that your body burns them a little at a time—think wood instead of lighter fluid.

 Bad carbohydrates, like those found in junk food, candies, and some starchy vegetables, are food that your body burns quickly, resulting in quick energy spikes and crashes.
-Your body has to work harder to maintain constant energy, and these spikes and crashes can lead you feeling sluggish.
+Your body has to work harder to maintain constant energy, and these spikes and crashes can lead you to feel sluggish.

 How Much of Each Macronutrient Should I Get?